 We report on a first-of-its-kind degree program introduced by Tidewater Community College that is 100 percent textbook-free.
 We also explore ways to save on textbook costs – for students that don’t live near the Tidewater campus.

-College is a pricy endeavor today, but at least one community college is looking for a way to help students cut the cost of a college education.
+College is expensive, but at least one community college is looking for a way to help students cut the cost of a college education.
 Tidewater Community College

 in Virginia has announced plans to debut a textbook-free degree program next year.
 College officials estimate the pilot program could cut the cost of the degree by as much as a third by the time graduation rolls around.